trydave/Mentor4Nepal/README.md

 - https://www.uwb.edu/careers/faculty-and-staff/reference-letters/reference-letter-template </br>
 - https://www.naceweb.org/career-development/organizational-structure/sample-faculty-reference-letter/ </br>
 - LinkedIn Samples: https://www.linkedin.com/in/tridev/details/recommendations/ </br>

+Being a Grad Student: </br>
+- How to be a Good Graduate Student: https://youtu.be/b-WDNE24UKE </br>

 Job: Job is an aspect of life that should be carefully considered while planning a career and settlement.
 Find the minimum requirements of the targeted job while planning education and career, or else one can be back to the same position with a higher degree in hand.
 Research if you can find a job within 100 km, if not it will get difficult with the distance.
 Read the challanges of recent graduate students https://lnkd.in/gRxaCmWk </br>
 - **WARNING**: Most geospatial jobs in the US require Citizen/Permanent Resident, not F1/J1/H1B.
 Some examples are as follows.
 So, be careful while choosing programs and courses that are Non-STEM like MA Geography and very core geospatial like Geographic Information Sciences and Geospatial Data Science Specialization.
 And dont waste time on applying jobs that require the followings. </br>